Employment relationship problem resolution

 Find information on resolving employment relationship problems including personal grievances, disputes, allegations of unjustified dismissal, misconduct by another employee, discrimination, sexual or racial harassment, or duress.

 The Ministry of Business, Innovation and Employment provides a mediation service to help resolve disputes.

 - What is an employment relationship problem?

 - Services to help with resolution of employment relationship problems

 As required by the Employment Relations Act 2000, the following information is a plain language explanation of the services available for resolving employment relationship problems.
 This will form part of the individual employment agreement between you (employee) and your school board of trustees (employer).

 It's a problem arising from the employment relationship between you and your employer and includes a personal grievance or a dispute about the meaning or application of any provision of your agreement or contract.

 A personal grievance may arise where you believe you've been unfairly treated or unjustifiably dismissed.

-If the employment relationship problem is a personal grievance then you must notify your employer within 90 days from the date when the alleged action giving rise to the grievance occurred, or when it first came to your notice, whichever is the later date.
+If the employment relationship problem is a personal grievance about sexual harassment, you must raise it with your employer within 12 months from the date it occurred or it came to your notice.
+For all other personal grievances, you must notify your employer within 90 days from the date when the action giving rise to the grievance occurred, or when it first came to your notice, whichever is the later date.